MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 Working with your group, implement at least two of the ideas you identified in self-study task 2 above.

+Deliverable: a document summarizing the work done in Self study 3 and Self study 4.

 | venue | date  | contact hours | self-study hours | instructor |
 |-----|---|---|---|---|
 | online | - | - | 6 | - |